Course Descriptions

 Contemporary Islamic Thought – Formerly Critical Thinking and Logic (3 Credits)

 The course is designed to examine the virtue and purpose of inviting to the message of Islam.
-It provides a detailed examination of the history, methodologies, and characteristics of Da’wah, as guided by the Qur’an and Sunnah.
-The course transitions into examining and building an understanding of the Western and Islamic culture, in order to have a stronger impact of da’wah.
+It provides a detailed examination of the history, methodologies, and characteristics of Dawah, as guided by the Qur’an and Sunnah.
+The course transitions into examining and building an understanding of Western and Islamic culture, in order to have a stronger impact of dawah.

 Family Law I (2 Credits)

-A study of marriage in Islam covering the wisdom behind marriage, the rulings pertaining to it, the details of a valid marriage contract, marital discord, divorce, guardianship, and spousal rights and obligations.
+This course is an intensive study of marriage in Islam covering the wisdom behind marriage, the rulings pertaining to it, the details of a valid marriage contract, marital discord, divorce, guardianship, and spousal rights and obligations.
+The main text focuses on the opinions and evidence of the Hanbali Madhab.
+In addition, attention will be given to all the various opinions across the major Madhahib (legal schools of thought), particularly on major issues.

 Family Law II (2 Credits)